Tag Archive: art

 MV

-God particle signal is simulated as sign!
+God particle signal is simulated as a sign!
 BBC reports that the scientists have simulated the sounds set to be made by sub-atomic particles such as the Higgs boson when they are produced at the Large Hadron Collider.

 At the “LHC sound” web page http://lhcsound.hep.ucl.ac.uk/ we can be informed about a creative project of sonification LHC data from CERN, done by a group of particle physicists, composers, software developers and artists.
 The project started in earnest in January 2010 thanks to funding from the science & technology facilities council in the form of a small award for public outreach.
 You can find out more about them here.
 The aim of the project is threefold: